"Who will provide for Osinachi's kids?" Debate as lawyer opposes death sentence

 Legit.ng recalls reporting that a video of Osinachi's little daughter surfaced online as Nigerians remembered the late singer.

-In the video, the young girl was seen effortlessly as she led a worship session.
+In the video, the young girl was seen effortlessly leading a worship session.

-Reacting, fans compared her voice to the late singer's and applauded her.
+Reacting, fans compared her voice to that of her late mum and applauded her.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!